 - Features as the main antagonist in The Pirates!
-In an Adventure with Scientists!.
+In an Adventure with Scientists.
 She apparently enjoys eating any animal that is considered to be rare in the wild, hates pirates, and at the climax reveals herself as a katana-wielding Acrofatic Dark Action Girl.

 - She is featured in the animated prequel of 2004's Van Helsing titled The London Assignment, where she kidnapped by Dr. Henry Jekyll who has a Villainous Crush on her (at least on her younger self) and plans to make her immortal with a youth potion created from the souls of his freshly killed victims.
-She is rescued by the titular protagonist, whom she develops some romantic feelings and even kissing him at the end.
+She is rescued by the titular protagonist, for whom she briefly develops some romantic feelings - even kissing him at the end.

 - The 1950 film The Mudlark is about a street urchin who finds a medallion of Vicki while scavenging.
 A friend tells him she's "the mother of all England", so he sets out to meet her.
 She's a Hero's Muse in this, and played by an almost unrecognizable Irene Dunne.

 - The 1966 movie The Wrong Box begins showing members of a Tontine dying off one by one over the decades - one by the hand of Queen Victoria, who is knighting him and uses the sword a bit too forcefully.
 "Oh! ...We are dreadfully sorry."